 Each unit represents a right to an individual share in the Scheme per the Constitution.
-Zero class units are issued to other Schemes managed by the Responsible Entity and are not charged a Responsible Entity fee or performance fee.
+Investors are able to access the Wholesale Performance Fee class either directly with the Responsible Entity or by buying or selling units on the Cboe Australia securities exchange.
+Zero class units are issued to other schemes managed by the Responsible Entity and the Australian Ethical Retail Superannuation Fund (AERSF).
 All rights attached to zero class units are the same as those of the other classes.